Free Spell Check Libraries, Free Spell Checkers Source Code

 PSpell, the Portable Spell Checker Interface Library, "provides a generic interface to spell checker libraries installed on the system" (quote from the Sourceforge project page).
 It is licensed under the GNU Library General Public License (LGPL).

 GNU Aspell is an open source spell checker that can be used either as a library which you can integrate in your programs or as a standalone speller.
 It is able to suggest misspelled words (supposedly better than any other spell checker around, or so their site claims), check documents in UTF-8, supports multiple dictionaries simultaneously, handles personal dictionaries, etc. The code is in C++, but you can access the library via its various language bindings as well, so that it is possible to use from Perl, PHP and Ruby.
 Dictionaries are available for a wide variety of languages, too many to list here.
 It runs on POSIX systems (Unix, Linux, FreeBSD, OpenBSD, etc).
-If you are looking for a Windows port, see elsewhere on this page.
+There is also a Windows port that comes with precompiled dictionaries for a wide variety of languages.

 Ispell is not strictly a library, but a standalone spell checker.
 However, since it comes with source code, you might want to take a look at it to get ideas for implementing your own spell checker (if that's your cup of tea).
 It comes with British and American English dictionaries, but there are dictionaries for numerous other languages available as well.
 It works on Unix type systems (including Linux), with ports for MSDOS, Windows and OS/2.